zircon-tech/react-native-boilerplate/README.md

 # Overview

-This is a React Native Boillerplate with custom components and login function.
+This is a React Native Boillerplate with custom components and login function with redux.

+# Libraries

+# Structure

+## Views
+Redux connected.
+Group of components that make up a screen.

+## Services
+API calls, push notifications and everything that comes from outside.

+## Lib
+Generic components, config variables and generic methods.

+## Redux
+Everything related to redux, actions, reducers, stores and types.

+## Res
+All application texts in their language variations, colors and assets (images, fonts, etc.).

+## Navigation
+Everything related to navigation within the application with an index containing the main navigation.

 # Installation & Usage